Home » Knowledge Hub »

 How are favicons cached in browsers?

-Caching is an important mechanism that is utilised by browsers in order to store local copies of files, allowing improved performance and reduced load times when users revisit pages.
-Web resources like images, stylesheets, scripts, and (of course) favicons are all subject to caching.
-However, there are some slight differences to the way that favicons are cached.
+Caching is a fundamental mechanism that is utilised by browsers in order to store and serve local static copies of files, allowing improved performance and reduced load times when users revisit pages.
+Caching vastly improves loading speeds and decrease the bandwidth burden on the host server as it stores static Web resources like images, stylesheets, scripts.

 Why don’t favicons update immediately?